Laryngopharyngeal reflux

 Laryngopharyngeal reflux (LPR) or laryngopharyngeal reflux disease (LPRD) is the retrograde flow of gastric contents into the larynx, oropharynx and/or the nasopharynx.
 LPR causes respiratory symptoms such as cough and wheezing and is often associated with head and neck complaints such as dysphonia, globus pharyngeus, and dysphagia.
 LPR may play a role in other diseases, such as sinusitis, otitis media, and rhinitis, and can be a comorbidity of asthma.
 While LPR is commonly used interchangeably with gastroesophageal reflux disease (GERD), it presents with a different pathophysiology.

 LPR reportedly affects approximately 10% of the U.S. population.
 However, LPR occurs in as many as 50% of individuals with voice disorders.
+It may also correlate with the ability to voluntarily burp (supragastric belching).

 Signs and symptoms

 Extraesophageal symptoms result from exposure of the upper aerodigestive tract to gastric contents.
 This causes a variety of symptoms, including hoarseness, postnasal drip, sore throat, difficulty swallowing, indigestion, wheezing, globus pharyngeus, and chronic throat-clearing.
 Some people with LPR have heartburn, while others have little to no heartburn as refluxed stomach contents do not remain in the esophagus long enough to irritate the surrounding tissue.
 Individuals with more severe forms of LPR may experience abrasion of tooth enamel due to intermittent presence of gastric contents in the oral cavity.

 Additionally, LPR can cause inflammation in the vocal tract which results in the symptom of dysphonia or hoarseness.
 Hoarseness is considered to be one of the primary symptoms of LPR and is associated with complaints such as strain, vocal fatigue, musculoskeletal tension, and hard glottal attacks, all of which can reduce a person's ability to communicate effectively.
 Moreover, LPR patients may try to compensate for their hoarseness by increasing muscular tension in their vocal tract.
 This hyper-functional technique adopted in response to the inflammation caused by LPR can lead to a condition called muscle tension dysphonia and may persist even after the hoarseness and inflammation has disappeared.
 A speech–language pathologist will often need to be involved to help resolve this maladaptive, compensatory pattern through the implementation of voice therapy.

 LPR presents as a chronic and intermittent disease in children.
 LPR in children and infants tends to manifest with a unique set of symptoms.
 Symptoms seen in children with LPR include a cough, hoarseness, stridor, sore throat, asthma, vomiting, globus sensation, wheezing, aspiration and recurrent pneumonia.
 Common symptoms of LPR in infants include wheezing, stridor, persistent or recurrent cough, apnea, feeding difficulties, aspiration, regurgitation, and failure to thrive.
 Moreover, LPR in children is commonly concomitant with laryngeal disorders such as laryngomalacia, subglottic stenosis, and laryngeal papillomatosis.